gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 Cloud security is comprised of several different components within a virtual private cloud.

-Virtual Private Cloud (VPC) is a logically isolated section of a cloud provider’s infrastructure, allowing users to launch resources in a virtual network they define.
+**Virtual Private Cloud (VPC) is a logically isolated network area hosted within a public cloud environment**.
 VPCs provide flexibility, scalability, and control compared to traditional hardware networks.

 VPCs are integral to IAC (Infrastructure as Code), where the deployment of resources is automated via scripts and orchestration.
 IAC enhances cloud architecture management by enabling scripted network configuration and resource deployment.

-### VPC Components
+### VPC (Virtual Private Cloud) Components

-- Subnets : Logical subdivisions of a VPC.
+- **Subnets** : Logical subdivisions of a VPC.
 Public subnets allow internet access, while private subnets restrict external access.

 - Route Tables : Contain rules to direct network traffic within the VPC, associated with subnets.

-- Internet Gateways : Enable VPC resources to communicate with the public internet.
+- **Internet Gateways** : Allows instances within a cloud environment to send and receive unencrypted traffic to and from the Internet.

-- NAT (Network Address Translation) Gateways : Allow instances in private subnets to access the internet while blocking incoming traffic.
+- **NAT (Network Address Translation) Gateways** : Enables instances within a VPC to access external networks.
+Translates private IP addresses to a public IP address.
+Restricts inbound connections from external networks.

-- Network Access Control Lists (ACLs) : **Stateless firewalls** controlling inbound/outbound traffic at the subnet level.
-Both inbound and outbound rules must be configured independently.
+- **Network Access Control/Security Lists (NSL)** : Are stateless and operate at the subnet level, requiring separate inbound and outbound rules.
+And used for controlling inbound and outbound traffic in cloud computing environments.

-- Security Groups : **Stateful firewalls** applied at the instance level, controlling inbound/outbound traffic more granularly than ACLs.
+- **Network Security Groups (NSG)** : are stateful, provide more granular control, and can be applied at the instance (or specific virtual NICs) level, automatically managing connection states.
+And used for controlling inbound and outbound traffic in cloud computing environments.

 - VPC (Virtual Private Cloud) Peering : Allows direct network connections between two VPCs without using the public internet.

 - VPC Endpoints : Enable private connections to cloud services within the same cloud provider’s network, improving security and performance.

-- VPN Connections : Establish secure connections between VPCs or between a VPC and an on-premise network.
+- **VPN Connections** : Establish a secure, encrypted Internet connection between an on-premises network and cloud resources.

 ### Advantages